 Another way to fix aching kidneys, try the baking soda kidney cleanse.
 Take 1/8th of a teaspoon of baking soda per glass of water, several per day, until kidney pain is gone.
 This should work in about 1-2 hours.
 Take no more than 1 full teaspoon of baking soda per day, short term.

 - Add boron for arthritis or bone pain or acne, which are both often from fluoride toxicity.
 Like copper, boron detoxes fluoride, kills mold, and kills germs.
-Slowly work up to 100 mg boron.
+Slowly work up to 9 mg, then 20 mg, then 50-100 mg boron.

 - Review zinc deficiency symptoms, and increase zinc as needed to make those symptoms go away.
 Rashes, sneezing, runny nose, allergies, insomnia, low libido, low testosterone, loose watery stools, “air hunger” and anxiety.
 Zinc is needed for digestion, and making hydrochloric acid to digest meat.
 Zinc also helps make “retinol binding protein” to detox Vitamin A. Low zinc symptoms, like low copper symptoms, also mirror Vitamin A toxicity symptoms, such as rashes, thyroid problems, thinning hair and nails, auto immune problems, etc.

 Zinc is also an essential part of detoxing mercury through helping the body make metallothioneins.
 So some people will need more zinc.

 People have asked for further evidence that copper, zinc, and selenium really detox mercury, since it seems so easy and new and unbelievable and hard to believe.
 Well, we just need to take enough to work, and it does.
 10 sources compiled here: